reshufflehq/reshuffle/README.md

 A full list of Connectors, and how to create your own Connector, [can be found here](./docs/connectors.md)

 ### Events
 As we saw, connectors are basically adapters that connect external systems, such as Slack, Database, CRM, or any other system.
 Connectors can be configured to emit a Reshuffle event, when a preconfigured thing happens in these systems.
+To configure an event, use the `on(eventOptions)` method on the relevant connector.

 Here is how you would configure a SlackConnector to listen to a message from Slack:
 ```js